hjunker/torraubpoc/README.md

 torraub is a tool to stop ransomware attacks when an infection has already happened end encryption is starting.

+IMPORTANT: THIS IS AN VERY EARLY POC SOFTWARE PROJECT MEANT FOR RESEARCH / TESTING ONLY.
+CURRENTLY IT DOES NOT OFFER REALIABLE SECURITY!

 ![Torraub Screenshot](./img/torraub01.png)

 Why 'torraub'?